 How to Build Your CV with Vinspired (Step-by-Step)

 - Identify the Gap: Check your target job's "Person Specification."
+What are they asking for?
+Teamwork?
+Leadership?
+Reliability?

 Practical Tips for Making Your CV Stand Out